jaredpalmer/after.js/UPGRADING.md

 };
 ```

-if you used `manifest` plugin then `razzle.config.js` should look like:
+if you used the `manifest` plugin then `razzle.config.js` should look like:

 ```javascript
 // razzle.config.js